M-Media-Group/Cartes.io/readme.md

 - Going hiking?
 Create a map showing where you plan to be, and regularly create new markers as you pass important checkpoints.
 Share the map with friends/family in case you get lost
 - Does your town have a few "little free libraries"?
 Create a map of where they are and share it with your community on Facebook or wherever
 - Going out to protest?
 Create a public community-driven map so that everyone can mark dangerous markers and be aware of what's going on when and where
+- Own a fleet of vehicles?
+Create markers for each vehicle and add new locations to each marker as the vehicle moves!
+You'll have a history of locations for each vehicle and you'll be able to see where its been, and when

 ### Notable maps created